How to Get a Bigger Butt (4 Types of Glute Exercises)

 Want to increase the weights?
 Just slap on additional weight plates to the sides of your barbell or Smith machine barbell, and you’re done.
 You can even add resistance bands to your setup easily.

-Here are a few tips on how to get a bigger butt with the barbell hip thrust:
+Here are a few tips on targeting your butt with the barbell hip thrust:

 1️⃣